 Bonsai Grow Guide

-There have been volumes – no, libraries – written about the art and science of bonsai.
+There have been volumes – no, libraries – written about the science and art of bonsai.
 We hope this little introduction will stimulate the reader to consider this amazing horticultural hobby.
-Our Bonsai Grow Guide will give information to beginners and enthusiasts alike.
+Our Bonsai Tree Planting Guide will give information to beginners and enthusiasts alike for growing bonsai trees.

-Most any kind of tree or woody plant can be made into a bonsai specimen, but some are better than others.
-Plants with relatively small leaves, flowers, and fruits are favored.
-Conifers, with their small, needle-like leaves, are especially good subjects for bonsai.
+Most any tree species or woody plant can be made into a bonsai specimen, but some are better than others.
+The best plants for bonsai with relatively small leaves, flowers, and fruits are favored.
+Conifers, with their small, needle-like leaves, are especially good subjects for types of bonsai trees.
 But don’t discount rhododendrons, crab apples, various maples, elms, birches, hawthorns, willows, jasmines, plums, alders, firethorn, wisteria, and even semi-woody subshrubs like rosemary, wormwood, sage, and oregano.
 (Latin names provided below.)

 Among the best plants for the novice to grow a bonsai with are any of the junipers, Japanese maple, European beech, weeping fig, Malaysian fig, jade tree, firethorn, Chinese elm, Dwarf Schefflera, littleleaf cotoneaster, boxwood, and dwarf pomegranate.